ShaAnder/js_misc_projects/apps/calculator/readme.md

 Secondly we have the JS running in the background which is there to click the button elements and execute the functions that each button represents, for arguments sake if we record numbers and click the sin cos or tan it will convert the number and calculator to that mode

+AS for our functions, and how they work, I have chosen to omit certain things that most scientific calculators do, such as throwing an error if you don't put the correct format in eg sin(x) instead when you press the number then the sin function it automatically calculates it

+SO far this calculator can do

+- Addition, subtraction, multiplication, division
+- Floor Division %
+- Parenthesies
+- Sin Cos Tan
+- Squared / Exponent (^2) (\*\*)
+- Pi
+- Log
+- Radic
+- exp

 ## Learning Points & Takeaway

 This project is going to test what I know so far and encourage me to learn more for all 3 languages (html, css, js) the end result is that id like to build a fully working application that can be used on mobile or desktop to act as a tool for math solving.